sf-wdi-gaia/active-record-models/readme.md

 ...and don't forget: what do we do every time we modify the Gemfile? `bundle install`!

-### Setting up the Database (Code along optional)
+### Setting up the Database

 #### Database configuration

-Now, all our gems from the Gemfile are already being required thanks to the first few lines of `config.ru`, so that's great.
+Now, all our gems from the Gemfile have been required thanks to the first few lines of `config.ru`.

 But we're about to start using a SQL database, so we gotta configure our Sinatra application so it knows how to do that.

-Let's make a *directory*  called `config` in root.
-And inside that, `touch config/database.yml`.
-YAML is a nice little format that essentially works like a Ruby hash, but is written in plaintext key-value.
-Great for configuration, it'll be super easy.
+Checkout the file `config/database.yml`.

 ```yaml
 development: